The preeminence of the bishop of Rome over the entire Catholic Church, an institution known as "the papacy," took centuries to develop.

 - Jesus Christ gave St. Peter authority over the entire church.

-On the first part of this argument, see "Why Rome?" below.
+On the first part of this argument, see "Why the Bishop of Rome?" below.
 The second claim is based on a biblical passage.
 In Matthew 16, Jesus asks his disciples who they think he is.
 Peter answers, "You are the Christ, the Son of the Living God."
 Jesus replies:

 Because the word "Peter" means "rock," the Catholic Church has long interpreted Jesus to be teaching that Peter is the foundation of the Church and that Peter has spiritual authority over it.
 (Protestants argue that "this rock" refers not to Peter but to his confession of faith.)
 The Matthew 16 passage is also the basis for the imagery of St. Peter guarding the gates of heaven.